 At a crossroads

-So, diet cereal brands like Special K have extended their brands to breakfast bars.
-And, Quaker markets breakfast bars, rolled oats and steel-cut oats that require 30 minutes to cook.
+Even diet cereal brands like Special K are extending their brands to breakfast bars.
+And Quaker markets breakfast bars, rolled oats and steel-cut oats that require 30 minutes to cook.

 Meanwhile, Cap’n Crunch, Lucky Charms, Raisin Bran and Sugar Frosted Flakes still fight for an ever-decreasing shelf space.
 So, what’s needed?
 Where will the market go?